blueOkiris/hudl-remot/README.md

 Hudl remotes are used by Coaches all over the country (world?), and they're incredibly expensive at \$200, despite being some cheap plastic and some buttons.
 I think I can 1) open source this and 2) make it significantly cheaper, no more than maybe $50

+## Pico Stuff/Project layout

+Unfortunately, the pico uses the Cmake build system which is an utter piece of garbage, so you'll have to deal with that to build the project.
+Sorry.
+Nothing I can do.

+The project is separated into two parts:
+ * The HID device which acts as a mouse and keyboard on the computer to control Hudl
+ * The Physical device which takes button and PSP thumbstick inputs and sends them to the HID device

+Now, the Pico is overkill for this project.
+However, at $4, it's not unreasonable to use them, so why the heck not?

+To install needed dependencies (on Debian) run `sudo make install-deps` To build the two board files run `make`

+There's also an arduino program under "bluetooth" used to program the HC-05 modules.
+Note: The slave bluetooth device's address is currently "ADDR:0020:12:080CE5", but other devices will have different addresses

 ## Bill of Materials

 This is the approximate cost of building it for myself.